apache/airflow/docs/apache-airflow-providers-airbyte/operators/airbyte.rst

 Use the ``airbyte_conn_id`` parameter to specify the Airbyte connection to use to connect to your account.

 You can trigger a synchronization job in Airflow in two ways with the Operator.
 The first one is a synchronous process.
-This will trigger the Airbyte job and the Operator manage the status of the job.
-Another way is use the flag ``async = True`` so the Operator only trigger the job and return the ``job_id`` that should be pass to the AirbyteSensor.
+This Operator will initiate the Airbyte job, and the Operator manages the job status.
+Another way is to use the flag ``async = True`` so the Operator only triggers the job and returns the ``job_id``, passed to either the AirbyteSensor or the AirbyteSensorAsync.
+The AirbyteSensorAsync functions as a `Deferrable Operator <https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html>`__, while the AirbyteSensor functions as a traditional `Airflow Sensor <https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/sensors.html>`__.

 An example using the synchronous way: